Keeping Your Blood Sugar In Check Could Lower Your Alzheimer's Risk

 Her research found that glycolysis helps brain cells communicate and get rid of toxins associated with Alzheimer's.

 So she gave ApoE2 to mice that develop a form of Alzheimer's.
-And sure enough, Zhao says, the substance not only improved energy production in brain cells, it made the cells healthier overall.
+And sure enough, Zhao says, the substance not only improved energy production in brain cells but made the cells healthier overall.

 "All of this together increased the brain's resilience against Alzheimer's disease," she says.